 - a) You must commence your studies towards your registered qualification by enrolling on one or more of the modules included in Stage 1, unless: - (i) you begin your studies with the optional Stage 0.
-Your subsequent study for your registered qualification must be one or more of the specified modules for Stage 1 of that qualification unless you have met one of the conditions b) to f) below; or - (ii) you are counting Open University credit awarded prior to registration for the qualification that meets the requirements for Stage 1; or - (iii) you are counting an award of credit in RPL that meets the requirements for Stage 1; or - (iv) the specific qualification regulations permit studies to start at Stage 2 or Stage 3; or
+Your subsequent study for your registered qualification must be one or more of the specified modules for Stage 1 of that qualification unless you have met one of the conditions in I4.4.2 b) to f) below; or - (ii) you are counting Open University credit awarded prior to registration for the qualification that meets the requirements for Stage 1; or - (iii) you are counting an award of credit in RPL that meets the requirements for Stage 1; or - (iv) the specific qualification regulations permit studies to start at Stage 2 or Stage 3; or

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025

-- (v) you are counting any combination of a)-d); or - (vi) your registered qualification has a credit value of fewer than 120 credits and does not have Stages.
+(v) your registered qualification has a credit value of fewer than 120 credits and does not have Stages.